Glossary of Islamic Finance Terms

 Kali bil Kali: The exchange of debt for debt.

-Kharaj: The share of the produce from agricultural lands collected by Muslim rulers and added to
+Kharaj: The share of the produce from agricultural lands collected by Muslim rulers and added to the Bayt al-Maal.

 Khayaar: Option or power to annul or cancel a contract.